mysterycommand/palindromejs/README.md

 var Penguin = Bird.extend(null, function(base) {
     return {
         instanceDefaults: {
-            // The instanceDefaults 'getter' is a special property of CoreObject.
-The object returned
+            // The instanceDefaults getter is special.
+Properties of the object returned by this method
-            // from this method will be merged into any new instance.
-Be sure to call the base class's
+            // will be merged into any new instance.
+Be sure to call the base class's instanceDefaults.
-            // instanceDefaults though.
-CoreObject uses it to create a unique id and name for instances
-            // of it's subclasses.
             get: function() {
+                // Calling `base.instanceDefaults` won't work here because of the usual this/context
-                // Calling the "super" of a 'getter' method is kind-of wonky in JavaScript, but this is
+                // problem.
+The `describe` method comes in handy.
+It's still kind-of wonky, but this
-                // far better than what I started out with ... aaahhh JavaScript. var inherited = base.describe('instanceDefaults').get.call(this);
+                // seems better than `Bird.prototype.describe('instanceDefaults').get.call(this)`.
+                var inherited = base.describe('instanceDefaults').get.call(this);
                 return Penguin.assign(inherited, {
                     name: 'Feathers McGraw'